PVC vs. Polypropylene: Safe Flue Gas Venting with Centrotherm

 Durability and Convenience

-Polypropylene systems resist heat, pressure changes, and acidic condensate.
+Polypropylene pipe resist heat, pressure changes, and acidic condensate common in high-efficiency appliances.
 InnoFlue® and InnoFlue® Lite are extremely lightweight, reducing strain for installers while maintaining a 10-year limited warranty.

 Cost-Effective and Environmentally Responsible